SymfonyCasts/solid/sfcasts/profile-all.md

-# Profile All
+# Profile All Requests (Including Ajax)

-Coming soon...

-Now one we've been profiling, you may not have noticed.
-A couple of options on here that I just want to mention.
-Um, and the options you see here may depend on what your black fire level is.
-So they do have something called a debugging mode where you can actually disable pruning and anonymization.
-So you're going to call trees that are full of garbage and have real information on them.
-Um, which is not as useful for, for debugging but is useful for um, uh, D not useful for profiling but better for debugging sells something.
-It's called the dis distributed profiling.
-This is incredible if you have a micro service architecture where you're making API requests in the background, if you install Blackfire in all of them, um, then by default when you enable a page, if that page makes an eight, makes an API request to one of your other microservice apps.

-The final, uh, profile is going to contain a sub profiles which are going to show you how your entire infrastructure is working together.
-You can also do disable aggregation.
-Uh, it only take one request information instead of multiple in case or as side effects.
-But it's a really cool thing.
-I'm gonna show you this profile all requests.
-So right now this looks like a pre traditional page here.
-Uh, but I'm actually going to hit uh, profile requests.
-And here you're actually going to start recording.
-So I'm gonna hit record and I'm going to refresh.
-And cool.
-You can already see there's actually two requests on here and if I scroll down a little bit, suddenly there's a third request.
-So let's just stop right there.

-And when I click see these three here, these are the three profiles that were just created in the background.
-This one here is the homepage in these two here, actually Ajax calls.
-So without even thinking about it, surprise, we were able to discover two HS calls happening on the site.
-This first one here, the API /get hub organization.
-This is actually a little Ajax call that happens on load.
-You can kind of see it that loads all of this repository information over here.
-This is just a simple little, a API call that goes and finds the, uh, most popular repositories over from the Symfony casts a get hub page.
-It's a really good example for net.
-Rick never requests this other one here and this `/_sightings` that's actually powering the forever scroll on this page as I scroll down more low.
-So that's just a really great way to actually get an idea like what's going on behind your scenes.

-It is not the only way, however, it's also a really great way to profile form submits.
-You can hit record right before you submit the form.
-Now it's not the only way though, to a profile.
-Ajax calls.
-I'm gonna show you a really cool way to profile Ajax calls in a few seconds, in a few minutes.
+When you open the browser extension to create a profile, it has a few options that we've been ignoring so far.. and some of these are only available for certain Blackfire plans.

+## Debugging Mode

+***TIP
+Debugging mode is available via the Debugging add-on.
+***

+For example, "debugging mode" will tell Blackfire to *disable* pruning - that's when it removes data for functions that don't take a lot of resources -  and also disable anonymization - that's when it hides exact details used in SQL queries and HTTP requests.
+Debugging mode is useful if something weird is going on and you want to *fully* see what's happening inside a request.

+## Distributed Profiling

+***TIP
+Distributed profiling is available to Premium plan users or higher.
+***

+Another superpower of Blackfire is called distributed profiling... which you either won't care about... or it's the most awesome thing ever.
+Imagine you have a micro-service architecture where when you refresh the page, it might make HTTP requests to other microservices.
+If you have Blackfire installed on all of your microservices, Blackfire will automatically create profiles for *every* request made to every app.
+The final result is a profile with sub-profiles that show you how the entire infrastructure is working together.
+It's... pretty incredible.

+But, if you want to disable it and *only* profile this main app, you can do that with this option.

+## Disabling Aggregation

+The last option is to "disable aggregation".
+That's a fancy way of telling Blackfire that you want to make & profile just *one* request, instead of making 10 requests and averaging the results.

+## Profiling All Requests

+But what I *really* want to look at is the "Profile all requests" link.
+Hit "Record"... then refresh.
+Woh!
+Cool!
+It already made 2 requests!
+And if I scroll down a little bit... there's a third request!
+Let's stop right here.

+That jumps is to our dashboard.
+These *last* three profiles were just created: one for the homepage and two others - these are both AJAX calls!
+Surprise!
+Without even thinking about it, we discovered a few extra requests.

+This first one - `/api/github-organization` - is what loads this GitHub repository information on the right.
+This makes an API call for the most popular repositories under the Symfonycasts organization... which is kind of silly... but it was a *great* way to show how network requests look in Blackfire.
+We'll see that in a minute.

+This other request - for `/_sightings` is an AJAX call that powers the forever scroll on this page.

+Basically...
+I like using "profile all requests" in 3 situations.
+One, to get an idea of what's all happening on a page.
+Two, to profile AJAX requests... though I'll show you another way to do that soon.
+And three, to profile form submits: fill out the form, hit "Record", then submit.

+## Checking out the Network Requests

 But let's check out over here the, uh, kind of get hub organization.
 Uh, one, as I mentioned, this goes and makes an Ajax call, uh, an API call to the get hub API to load repository information about the Symfony.
 A repositor on there.
 And this one is almost comical.
 You can see 438 milliseconds, uh, 82% of it is `curl_multi_select()`.
 In other words, 82% of it is the actual time it's taking to make the API call pretty obvious.
 Um, now kind of fun thing is if you look at the CPU time, which is only 74 milliseconds of that `curl_multi_exec()` is still the biggest offender, but you can see it's a lot less obvious what the critical path is here.